milaboratory/docs/docs/mixcr/guides/generic-umi-tcr.md

 `--species`
 : is set to `hsa` for _Homo Sapience_

-`--starting-material`
+`--rna`
-: RNA or DNA.
-It affects the choice of V gene region which will be used as target in [`align`](../reference/mixcr-align.md) step (`vParameters.geneFeatureToAlign`, see [`align` documentation](../reference/mixcr-align.md)): `rna` corresponds to the `VTranscriptWithout5UTRWithP` and `dna` to `VGeneWithP` (see [Gene features and anchor points](../reference/ref-gene-features.md) for details)
+:  affects the choice of V gene region which will be used as target in [`align`](../reference/mixcr-align.md) step (`vParameters.geneFeatureToAlign`, see [`align` documentation](../reference/mixcr-align.md)): `--rna` corresponds to the `VTranscriptWithP` and `--dna` to `VGeneWithP` (see [Gene features and anchor points](../reference/ref-gene-features.md) for details)

-`--receptor-type`
-: TCR or BCR.
-It affects the choice of underlying alignment algorithms: MiXCR uses fundamentally different algorithms for TCRs and BCRs because BCRs have somatic hypermutations and long indels.

-`--5-end`
+`--rigid-left-alignment-boundary`
-: may be `no-v-primers` or `v-primers`.
-For this library structure we use `no-v-primers` while e.g. Depending on the presence of primers or adapters at 5'-end MiXCR uses either global or local alignment algorithm to align the left bound of V.
+: MiXCR will use global alignment algorithm to align the left bound of V.

-`--3-end-primers`
+`--floating-right-alignment-boundary C`
-: may be `j-primers`, `j-c-intron-primers` or `c-primers`.
-Here we use `c-primers` since the primer used for library preparation is complimentary to C-region of TCR genes.
-Depending on the presence of primers or adapters at 3'-end MiXCR uses either global or local alignment algorithms to align the right bound of J and C gene segments.
+: MiXCR will use global alignment algorithms to align the right bound of J gene and local alignment algorithms to align the right bound of C gene segments due to the presence of primer sequences.

-`--adapers`
-: may be `adapters-present` or `no-adapters`.
-We use `adapters-present` because primer sequence is present in the data and has not been cut prior to.
-Presence or absence of adapter sequences results in the choice between local and global alignment algorithms on the edges of the target sequence.

-`--umi-pattern`
+`--tag-pattern`
 : is used to specify UMI pattern for the library.
 MiXCR provides a powerful regex-like [language](../reference/ref-tag-pattern.md) allowing to specify almost arbitrary barcode structure.
 Here we use `^(R1:*)\^(UMI:N{12})` pattern to specify that R1 should be used as is, UMI spans the first 12 letters of R2 and the rest of R2 is ignored.

 Finally, we specify paths for both input files and a path to output folder with prefix describing the sample.
 Note that `{{n}}` syntax is similar to Linux wildcard behaviour: it will concatenate all fastq files matching this pattern into one sample.
 This is very useful when you have for example multiple lanes.